Mother's Day Manifesto

 Please be gentle with me.

-And I will try to be gentle with me too.
+And I will try to be gentle with myself too.

 I will not ever "get over" my child's death so please don’t urge me down that path.

-Even on days when grief is quiescent, when it isn't standing loudly in the foreground, even on days when I am able to smile again, the pain is just beneath the surface.
+Even on days when grief is more quiet, when it isn't standing loudly in the foreground, even on days when I am able to smile again, the grief is just beneath the surface.

-There are days when I still feel paralyzed.
+There are days when I still feel paralyzed and in disbelief.
+How is this my life?
 My chest feels the sinking weight of my child's absence and, sometimes, I feel as if I will explode from the grief.

-Losing my child affects me in so many ways: as a woman, a mother, a human being.
-It affects every aspect of me: spiritually, physically, mentally, and emotionally.
+Losing my child affects me in so many ways: as a woman, a mother, a human being, spiritually, physically, mentally, and emotionally.
 There are days when I barely recognize myself in the mirror anymore.

 Grief is as personal to me as my fingerprint.
 Don't tell me how I should or shouldn’t be grieving or that I should or shouldn’t “feel better by now.”
 Don't tell me what's right or wrong.
 I'm doing it my way, in my time.
 If I am to survive this, I must do what is best for me.